cmclane99/HelpHero-Chris/docs/README.md

 ## Bio's

 Brayden Flaig: I'm a senior at EMU studying computer science and SAG.
-I am 21 years old and plan on graduating hopefully in 2023.I have been coding since I was 18 year old in high school
+I am 21 years old and plan on graduating hopefully in 2023.I have been coding since I was 18 year old in high school.

 Fentry Martin: I’m a Second Bachelor’s student at EMU majoring in Computer Science.
 My first degree was a Bachelor’s in Art.
 I’ve been coding for about 5 years and I plan on graduating at the end of the Fall 2021 semester.